NATR 102 3 credits

 Learn to navigate accurately and safely in an outdoor workplace and to perform map and field calculations required for effective and safe natural resource field work.
 Includes field use of maps and GPS (global positioning systems) and a brief introduction to GIS (Geographical Information Systems) in natural resource management.

 Preparation for safe and efficient natural resource field work through understanding of when, where and how to safely use field equipment and tools.
 Emphasizes awareness of situational safety issues in the human and non-human environment.
 Includes field application of tools and equipment commonly used in natural resource jobs.

 Exploring Natural Resources Management

 A panoramic view of ecosystems, current topics, primary organizations and professions in modern natural resources management.
 Lectures, discussions and extensive field activities survey this diverse industry.
-Students will use career assessment and planning tools, such as educational portfolio development, to create a strategy for their professional future.
+Use career assessment and planning tools, such as educational portfolio development, to create a strategy for your professional future.

 NATR 210 5 credits

 Completion of student professional portfolio and final project.
 The portfolio contains course projects, work and educational experiences completed while pursuing an AST degree or certificate.
 Final project will be completed by a team of students and will contain culminating activities that demonstrate acquisition of natural resource program student learning outcomes.
 Prerequisite: completion of one year's course work in the natural resource program.